CLICK BUTTON FOR CONTENT

 SUMMERKIDS WHISTLEBLOWERS

 Should you or someone you know wish to share information, you can do so by clicking here.
 We honor all requests for anonymity.
 We also encourage people to consider making their comments public so that perpetrators are not allowed to intimidate victims into submission.
+Upon request, we will provide the correspondence from these whistelblowers with necessary redactions.

 Whistleblower #1

-This whistleblower described the DiMassas as “a scary pack of people” responsible for a “sinister manifestation of gross culture” and “systematic negligence of the Summerkids' administration and staff.”
-The person said the DiMassas have established a “terrible, money-hungry culture that I observed while I was an employee there — as well as their persistent lack of safety measures.
+This whistleblower described the Summerkids owners as “a scary pack of people” responsible for a “sinister manifestation of gross culture” and “systematic negligence of the Summerkids' administration and staff.”
+The person said the camp owners have established a “terrible, money-hungry culture that I observed while I was an employee there — as well as their persistent lack of safety measures.
 I imagine that what I have to say will leave you more devastated and angry, so if you would prefer not to reply I completely understand.”
-Asked to remain anonymous, the whistleblower said, “Though I have completely disassociated myself with Summerkids, the Dimassa family still scares me.”
+Asked to remain anonymous, the whistleblower said, “Though I have completely disassociated myself with Summerkids, the family still scares me.”
 This person repeatedly apologized for not approaching us earlier but was very intimidated about potential consequences.

 A Junior Counselor was perilously close to being paralyzed or killed after free-climbing a tree to devise a bootleg activity falling violently and breaking a spine and pelvis and arm.
 Owner Joe DiMassa wanted to move this injured counselor but, fortunately, other counselors warned him against doing that because of potential head and spinal injuries.
 This whistleblower said that, every summer, someone broke a bone, but other serious health issues or injuries also occurred.
 “After any injury, the [DiMassa] family would send out a PR letter to the effect of it not being their fault and everything is normal.”